-Oftentimes we have patients with certain foot problems who initially tried to get help through a specialty shoe or insert store.
-They may have seen a display or scanner at the local supermarket or expensive shoe store and received a pair of “customized orthotics” which may not be helping the problem.
-They may also be confused with the different types of shoes available.
-Do they need something for motion control?
+Oftentimes patients with certain foot problems initially try to get help through a specialty shoe or insert store, perhaps believing that it would be less expensive than getting medical care or products.
+They may have seen a commercial or a display or scanner at the local supermarket or expensive shoe store and received a pair of “customized orthotics” which may not be helping the problem.
+They may be confused with all the different types of shoes and inserts available.

 Shoe stores are helpful for healthy athletes who wish to improve performance.
 They may also stock shoes and inserts that increase a person’s comfort, and help customers to choose popular brands.
-But when there is pain or pathology, a salesperson at a shoe store may not be enough to assess and treat a medical or surgical condition.
-A podiatrist, who is a physician and surgeon of the foot and ankle, may need to be consulted.
+However, when there is pain or pathology, a salesperson at a shoe store may not be enough to assess and treat a medical or surgical condition.
+A podiatrist, who is a physician and surgeon of the foot and ankle, may need to be consulted first.

 If there is pain in the feet or if the patient is diabetic, podiatrists can also recommend appropriate shoes.
-They may dispense or prescribe special shoes for patients with deformities or those who need protective accommodative inserts.
+They may dispense or prescribe special shoes for patients with deformities, or the appropriate device for those who need protective accommodative inserts.

-Is the foot condition beyond the insert kiosk or shoe salesperson?
+Is the foot condition beyond the insert kiosk or shoe and insert salesperson?
 It is time to consult the podiatrist.